-Additional support procedure e.g. Include day to day support; direct supervision; liaison with employer and/or NZAS; identifying or requiring additional training opportunities; plan for unplanned supervisor absences Monitoring of effectiveness of supervision - how will you know if supervision is meeting its purpose and goals Boundaries - if you have a dual line management role & supervisor role discuss the boundaries within the supervision role Process for resolving conflict/tensions within supervisory relationship
+Additional support procedure e.g. Include day to day support; direct supervision; liaison with employer and/or NZAS; identifying or requiring additional training opportunities; plan for unplanned supervisor absences Monitoring of effectiveness of supervision - how will you know if supervision is meeting its purpose and goals Boundaries - if you have a dual line management role & supervisor role discuss the boundaries within the supervision role Process for resolving conflict/tensions within supervisory relationship Signed: (Supervisor) (Provisional Member) Date:

-Signed: (Supervisor)

-Signed: (Provisional Member)

--

-Appendix C: Logbook for First Four Months of Clinical Practice-Provisional Audiologist members (standard pathway and fast-track)
+Appendix C: Logbook for First Four Months of Clinical Practice- Provisional Audiologist members (standard pathway and fast-track)

 Enter a summary of activity for each week of clinical practice and include a total of supervision hours at the end.
+This may include clinical work with paediatric and adult patients, but an appointment must not be recorded twice, for example as Paediatric Certificate supervised hours and CCC supervised hours.